 Minnesota election administrators use a number of procedures to ensure equipment will accurately record valid votes.
 Equipment is approved by the state, tested locally before elections, and the results audited after elections.

-Before being certified for use in Minnesota, all voting equipment must be tested and certified by the U.S. Election Assistance Commission, verified by test labs, and undergo detailed testing by the Office of the Minnesota Secretary of State.
+Before being certified for use in Minnesota, all voting equipment must be tested and certified by test labs accredited by the U.S. Election Assistance Commission and undergo detailed additional testing by the Office of the Minnesota Secretary of State.

 Before every election, local election officials test all equipment to be used in that election.
 For the preliminary testing, ballots are marked with assistive voting devices, a set of pre-marked ballots is fed into the ballot tabulators, and the machine's totals are compared with the pre-determined results.
 Some equipment is also tested at a Public Accuracy Test shortly before the election.
 Public Accuracy Tests are open to the public—contact your local election official to find the time and location of their next scheduled test.